Jimmy Johnson (American football coach): Dallas Cowboys

 Jimmy Johnson and Jerry Jones mutually agreed to split due largely to their growing inability to work together.
 Although Jones had the title of general manager, he had largely delegated control over on-field matters to Johnson.
 By 1993, however, Jones wanted more authority over the football side of the operation, but Johnson was unwilling to relinquish it.
 An incident happened in December 1993 when the Cowboys were getting ready to play the Giants for the NFC East title, where Johnson had said he was interested in becoming head coach of the expansion Jacksonville Jaguars.
 This led to Jones telling the media that he alone would decide Johnson's coaching future.
 In March 1994, after the Cowboys had won their second Super Bowl under Johnson, Jones angered Johnson when he told reporters that any coach could have led the Cowboys to a Super Bowl.
 They agreed to part ways on March 28, 1994, with Johnson getting a $2 million bonus.

 Jones then hired another former Arkansas player, former Oklahoma Sooners head coach Barry Switzer, and the Cowboys won Super Bowl XXX two seasons after Johnson's departure.
 Notable members on the winning team included Johnson holdovers Troy Aikman, Emmitt Smith, Michael Irvin, and Super Bowl XXX MVP Larry Brown.
-However, the Cowboys went into decline after Super Bowl XXX and have not reached the NFC Championship Game since then.
+However, the Cowboys went into decline after Super Bowl XXX and have not reached the NFC Championship Game since.

-Johnson was not included on the Dallas Cowboys "Ring of Honor" for many years.
+Johnson was not included in the Dallas Cowboys Ring of Honor for many years.
 When asked in the summer of 2014 why Johnson was not in the Ring of Honor despite his two Super Bowl victories as coach of the Cowboys, Jones stated: "Disloyalty ...
 I couldn't handle the disloyalty."
 The Cowboys Ring of Honor has been viewed as the "gatekeeper to the Pro Football Hall of Fame" for Dallas players, coaches, and executives; despite this snub, it was announced in 2020 that Johnson would be inducted into the Pro Football Hall of Fame.